inatic/freecad-truss/README.md

 ## OPERATION INPUTS

-The `execute` method of the object is executed each time one of the properties changes or on a `recompute`, both those set on the object itself and those linking to other objects.
-It starts by collection a number of parameters for the `area.Adaptive2d` operation, amongst others the base and stock faces.
-These are converted using above `shapeToPath2d` method.
-A lower limit is also set on the tolerance passed to the operation, and an operation type is assigned by joining `OperationType` and `Side` strings, using the result to fetch the appropriate operation type attribute as defined in the `area` module.
+The `execute` method of the `PathAdaptive` object is executed each time one of its properties changes or on a `recompute`.
+It starts by collecting a number of parameters for the `area.Adaptive2d` operation, amongst others the base and stock faces.
+These are then converted using above `shapeToPath2d` method.

 ``` PathAdaptive.py
 baseFace = getattr(obj.Base[0], obj.Base[1][0])